Get insider access

 Bose SoundLink Flex

-The Bose SoundLink Flex and the Beats Pill are similarly-sized speakers with detachable carrying straps.
-In terms of performance features, there's not a whole lot to differentiate between the two.
-They're neck and neck when it comes to volume, battery life and portability, and even their default sound profiles are very similar.
-That said, the Beats has the ability to play audio via a wired source through the USB-C port and can even playback high-resolution content from a compatible streaming service.
-The Bose feature Bluetooth multi-device pairing though, so choosing between them may come down to which connectivity options you prefer.
+The Bose SoundLink Flex and the Beats Pill are similarly sized speakers with detachable carrying straps.
+In terms of performance features, there's not a whole lot to differentiate the two.
+They're neck and neck when it comes to volume, battery life, and portability, and even their default sound profiles are very similar.
+That said, the Beats has the ability to play audio via a wired source through the USB-C port and can even play back high-resolution content from a compatible streaming service.
+The Bose supports Bluetooth multi-device pairing though, so choosing between them may come down to which connectivity options you prefer.

 Beats Pill+